 When Fritz Lang went to Hollywood in the 1930s, his style of movie making irritated cast and crew.
 There was no room for fluidity, improvisation, or adjustment.
 Lang came to the set with every shot specified down to the tiniest detail.
 And it had to be shot exactly that way.

 Hollywood has moved steadily away from this kind of premeditation and control.
 Robert Altman was famous for throwing actors together and seeing what would happen.
 Hollywood learned to love improv and to take advantage of accident.
 Judd Apatow, Christopher Guest, and Mike Leigh all harvest the gifts of a freeform approach.[vi]

-Dektor's camera helped create this culture.
+Dektor created a camera that is helping create this culture.

 [i] Wolk, Josh.
 1999.
 Victimless Crime.
 Entertainment Weekly.
 May 25, 1999. http://www.ew.com/ew/article/0,,84404,00.html

 [ii] Anonymous. n.d.
 “Through the Lens: The Look of Blue.”
 Disc 4, Side B. NYPD Blue [on DVD].
 Season 4.
 Steven Bocho Productions.
 20th Century Fox.
 This wonderful little documentary appears on the DVD without attribution.
 I recommend it.
 There were lots of innovations on the show beyond the restless camera: the use of many light sources, mixing and matching light temperatures, shooting not just from above but below, running the gamut from near darkness to blinding overexposure.
 Wow.
 That’s my anthropological assessment.
 Wow.